 What’s included:

-- Trial access to the Replit Agent
+- Access to the Replit IDE in the browser.

 Pros: